Aditya-Patil-12/testing-backroads-flexbox/README.md

 ## Features
 - Navbar fixed and static
 - CSS Flexbox based layout
+- Internal links
 ## Experience
-Help me to understand a lot about of CSS Flexbox and most importantly how to build a Responsive Website .
+Help me to understand a lot about of CSS Flexbox and most importantly how to build a Responsive Website.
 ## Acknowledgements
 - John Smilga(john-smilga)